The event uses digital SPORTident timing hardware and software (2020 information.)

 - start, finish and elapsed time

-Please check the printout to ensure that you agree with it and if there is a discrepancy, alert the timing organiser.
+Please check the printout to ensure that you agree with it and if there is a discrepancy, alert the timing official.

-At the end of the second day we will cut the SI Card off the wrist of the card carrier.
+At the end of the second day we will take the SI Card from the card carrier.